Oslandia/py3dtiles/README.md

 - *FeatureTableBody* which contains features of type *Feature*

-Moreover, a utility class *TileReader* is available to read a *.pnts* file as well as simple command line tool to retrieve basic information about a Point Cloud file **py3dtiles_info.py**.
+Moreover, a utility class *TileReader* is available to read a *.pnts* file as well as a simple command line tool to retrieve basic information about a Point Cloud file **py3dtiles_info**.

 **How to read a .pnts file**